 The flow rate through this particular filter is 589 – 983 GPH.
 My pump is running at 5200 GPH, so putting the light straight in line with my return line will not be effective.
 It is necessary to divert some water to flow through the light at a reduced rate.
 By diverting some water through the light, there was no real noticeable difference in water flow from the waterfall.

 Keep in mind that every time water that is pumped through your system goes through a 90 degree turn it loses some power.
-There is a calculation is here, along with an explanation on how to derive it.
+Keep this in mind if you plan on taking your return line through a lot of 90 degree turns.

 Below are the specs for this particular brand of UV lights.
 Always be sure to check the specs before purchasing.
 I used a 40 watt light because my pond is approximately 2,700 gallons.

 The main line is a 2” line, while the lines that run through the UV filter are reduced to 1.5”.
 This is because the water flowing through the light isn’t 100% of the water in the system.
 The light used has a specific recommended flow rate.
 It is large enough to handle the flow through the filter without being too large.